 To the right is the Fairy Maiden Peak on Yellow Mountain also known as Mount Huangshan in Anhui.
 I took this picture in October 2016.

-- Because self does not exist efforts to protect it with the hope of gaining a lasting happiness are doomed from the beginning.
-It bears repeating, we need to realize selflessness, that frees us from both good and bad as we teach the Dharma of selflessness as Chapter 14 of the Sutra tells us, and that we are to be free from attachment.
+- Because self does not exist, efforts to protect it with the hope of gaining lasting happiness are doomed from the beginning.
+It bears repeating, we need to realize selflessness, which frees us from both good and bad as we teach the Dharma of selflessness as Chapter 14 of the Sutra tells us, and that we are to be free from attachment.
 With this we can begin to stabilize both our meditation and mindfulness releasing our energy into universal samadhi.

 Picture at left is the Buddha with bodhisattvas taken at the Shaanxi History Museum in Xian in Shaanxi Province

 The Buddha offers a path that goes beyond this endless orbit: a path to nirvana.
 This path to selflessness is guided by the following: